-- 1. Exemption for a (partial) study unit is granted if the subcommittee is convinced that the student - has successfully completed a course component as part of a previous university or higher professional education programme that is equivalent in terms of both content and level; or - has demonstrated through his/her work and/or professional experience that he/she has sufficient knowledge and skills with regard to the relevant course component. - Students may be exempted from the requirement to participate in practical exercises if they can demonstrate that they have reason to believe that doing so will give rise to a moral dilemma.
-In such cases, the subcommittee will decide whether the component can be carried out in another manner to be determined by the subcommittee. - 3.
-A request for an exemption has to be accompanied by formal evidence (e.g., diplomas and literature studied) and a recommendation by the examiner of the study unit or module component needs to be included.
-In case the exemption is granted, the credits of the exempted (component of the) study unit will be registered in OSIRIS with a "VR" (in Dutch: Vrijstelling).
-If the exemption is based on the results of another course within this university or another Dutch university then the subcommittee might decide to change the student's programme by replacing the exempted unit by this earlier passed course with the corresponding grade. - 4.
+- 1. Exemption for a (partial) study unit is granted if the subcommittee is convinced that the student - a. has at another programme successfully completed a course component that is equivalent in terms of both content and level; or - b. has demonstrated through his/her work and/or professional experience that he/she has sufficient knowledge and skills with regard to the relevant course component. - 2.
+Requests for exemptions ought to be sent to the board at least 10 weeks before the start of the course for which the request for an exemption is meant.
+If the request is sent later and still pending during the course for which the exemption is requested, then the student is expected to participate actively in this course at least until the Board has taken a decision.
+The Board may decide not to grant an exemption for a practical assignment if the course is at an advanced stage, and the grade of other students depends on the effort of the student. - 3.
+Students may be exempted from the requirement to participate in practical exercises if they can demonstrate that they have reason to believe that doing so will give rise to a moral dilemma.
+In such cases, the subcommittee will decide whether the component can be carried out in another manner to be determined by the subcommittee. - 4.
+A request for an exemption has to be accompanied by formal evidence (e.g., diplomas).
+The credits of the exempted (component of the) study unit, if granted, will be registered in OSIRIS with a "EX" (Exemption).
+If the exemption is based on the results of another course within this university or another Dutch university then the subcommittee might decide to change the student's programme by replacing the exempted unit by this earlier passed course with the corresponding grade. - 5.
 Instead of granting an exemption, the subcommittee may decide that the student should instead do an extra replacement unit; in particular if the original study unit is part of a programme that has already been awarded with a degree.